Your cart is empty

-Ethio Coffee Export PLC is a family-owned Ethiopian coffee exporter shipping specialty and commercial grade green coffee beans to roasters, importers, and distributors worldwide.
+Ethio Coffee Import and Export PLC is a family-owned Ethiopian coffee exporter shipping green coffee beans to roasters, importers, and distributors worldwide.

-© 2026 Ethio Coffee Export PLC.
+© 2026 Ethio Coffee Import and Export PLC.
 All rights reserved.

-Market Reality: Korean specialty roasters and cafes increasingly source directly from origin countries, bypassing traditional Japanese or European importers.
-Ethiopian exporters who understand Korean market dynamics and provide proper documentation can access this lucrative market directly.
+Market Reality: Korean specialty roasters increasingly source directly from origin, bypassing traditional Japanese or European intermediaries.
+Ethiopian exporters who provide MFDS-compliant documentation and pre-shipment samples can access this market directly.

-Coffee imports into South Korea are regulated by two primary government agencies:
+Coffee imports into South Korea are governed by two primary agencies.
+Both must clear a shipment before it reaches the importer's warehouse.

 Website: mfds.go.kr/eng